 \section{Proof of~\lemref{lem:gfp}}

 Since efficient equilibria must be symmetric, we can write an efficient equilibrium of the \aGFP mechanism in terms of a bidding function $b^F:[0,\bar{v}]\rightarrow\R_{\ge 0}$.
-An agent with value~$v$ who is allocated position~$s$ then pays $\alpha_s b^F(v)$, and we have that
+A bidder with value~$v$ who is allocated position~$s$ then pays $\alpha_s b^F(v)$, and we have that

 The expected payment in an efficient equilibrium is given by \lemref{lem:myerson}, and by equating~\eqref{eq:gfp} with \eqref{eq:eff} and solving for $b^F(v)$ we obtain

 Bidding below $b^{F}(0)=0$ is impossible and bidding above $b^{F}(\bar{v})$ is dominated, so the claim follows from \lemref{lem:myerson}.